How to Plan the Perfect African Safari

 When is the best time to go on safari?

 The success of any safari experience depends on several factors, but timing is the most important.
-The dates you choose to travel can make or break your trip.
-After all, you wouldn’t want to arrive in the middle of the Serengeti and discover that the migration herds have moved down to Kenya.
-That would be heartbreaking.
+Your trip can be significantly impacted by the dates you choose to travel.
+It would be heartbreaking to arrive in the Serengeti and find that the migration herds have moved down to Kenya.

 But with a vast stretch of land that’s 4 times larger than the continental US, it can be pretty tricky to say when is the best time to visit Africa.
 This diverse continent has dense forests, massive deserts, snowy mountains, and lush grasslands.

-Remember, places to witness seasonal events get booked months in advance, so it’s a smart move to plan your ideal travel dates beforehand.
-The peak period of July to October sees the highest rates and most visitors, while the green period from November to May, sees fewer people.
+Plan your ideal travel dates in advance, as places to witness seasonal events tend to book months in advance.
+The peak period of July to October sees the highest rates and most visitors, while the green period from November to May sees fewer people.
 It’s a bit challenging to see wildlife then, but you can still enjoy other activities.

 wildebeest jumping into the river during the migration

-To help you enjoy your trip as much as possible, take a look at this brief overview of the different seasons in Africa:
+To help you enjoy your trip as much as possible, here’s a brief overview of the different seasons in Africa:

 On the other hand, the Serengeti is better to visit during the December to June period as all the migrating animals are going to be in that area.